watmough/open-vds-sandbox/README.md

 - SEGYImport tool (import a SEG-Y file to a VDS)
 - SEGYExport tool (export a SEG-Y file from a VDS)
 - VDSInfo tool (transfer from object storage)
+- VDSCopy tool (copy to/from any VDS file or supported object store)

 In order to implement these components there are a number of internal components:
 - Decompression (Zip, Run-length encoding, Bluware Inc. proprietary Wavelet compression)